Follow us

 Facebook has become so effective at collecting data that it has turned its ad service into a fine-tuned and precise tool, showing your ad to the people most likely to convert, based on a highly effective algorithm.

-The level of precision on Facebook also lets you target lookalike and custom audiences, showing your ad to audiences that look like a list of leads you already have, which you can then layer further by adding demographic details like age, interests and other behavior.
+The level of precision on Facebook also lets you target lookalike and custom audiences, showing your ad to audiences that look like a list of leads you already have, which you can then layer further by adding demographic details like age, interests, and other behaviors.
 Much of the time, for understandable reasons, the custom audience will outperform the generic one.

 It also translates to more flexibility in testing, as you can test similar ads - with the same copy and ad creative - to different target audiences, then show different ads to the same audiences and find the best combinations from different angles.